 - Laptops – The library loans laptops to current SCC students, who do not have overdue materials or outstanding fines.
 Students are to use these laptops solely in the library.
 The checkout period is two hours with one renewal if available upon request.

 - Periodicals – Library use only for all patrons.

 - Reference Books – Library use only for all patrons.

 - Reserves – Students, faculty and staff only.
 Loan periods are set by instructors.

 You may renew a book or an audiovisual item through the account link on the library’s page, by calling the Circulation Desk at 636-922-8434, or visiting the library.

 Students, Faculty and Staff have unlimited renewals unless a hold has been placed on the book.
 Audiovisual items may renew once.
 Mobius books may renew twice for four weeks each.
 Community Users have one renewal unless a hold has been placed on the book.

 There are no fines for overdue books.
 A bill for the estimated cost of a replacement copy plus an additional $15 processing fee (for each book) will be sent to the patron one week after an item is due.
 The replacement cost for books borrowed from other MOBIUS libraries is $120 for each book.
 Students with overdue books will have their student records "flagged" which will prohibit them from receiving their grades, enrolling in classes and having their transcripts sent to other institutions.

-While there are no fines on overdue books, overdue reserve and audiovisual material incur the following fines:
+While there are no fines on overdue books or videos, overdue reserve material incur the following fines: